bmullan/ciab-remote-desktop/README.md

 [CIAB v3 Guacamole Configuration and Wrapup](https://youtu.be/neDFdP-UhzI)

-After installation you can very easily add more remote desktop server containers either on the same LXD Host/Server or on another LXD Host/Server just by copying the existing CN1 container which only takes a 1-2 minutes.
+After installation you can very easily add more remote desktop server containers either on the same LXD Host/Server or on another LXD Host/Server just by copying the existing CN1 container (or all of CIAB) _which only takes a few minutes to do_.

-CIAB v3 utilizes the LXD Device Proxy capability that maps Port 443 on your Host Server (cloud or VM) to an LXD container called ciab-guac (where guacamole etc gets installed).
+CIAB v3 utilizes the LXD Device Proxy capability that maps Port 443 on your Host Server (cloud or VM) to an LXD container called **ciab-guac** (where guacamole etc gets installed).

 This means that after installation any CIAB Desktop user that points their Browser to the Host/Server will be redirected to the ciab-guac LXD container first where Guacamole will then process that User for further connections (ie to CN1) according to the Configurations made by the CIAB Admin.